ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

 Let's check the profile report of the above benchmark.

-NOTE: try to run `opcontrol` and `opjitconv` at least once while running Rubinius if JIT-ted Ruby code doesn't show in the profile report.
-There is some issue...
+NOTE: try to run `opcontrol --dump` at least once while running Rubinius if JIT-ted Ruby code doesn't show in the profile report.
+OProfile automatically dumps periodically, but if your Ruby process terminates too shortly, you should manually run `opcontrol --dump` while it's still alive.

     $ sudo opcontrol --dump && sudo opjitconv /var/lib/oprofile/ 0 0
     $ opreport --merge all --threshold 1 image:./bin/rbx --symbols --debug-info \